softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule/getCurrentBillingDetail.md

 ---
 # [SoftLayer_Hardware_SecurityModule](/reference/services/SoftLayer_Hardware_SecurityModule)::getCurrentBillingDetail

-Get the detail billing data for this instance's current billing period.
-This excludes bandwidth usage.
+<< EOT

 ## Overview
-Get the billing detail for this instance for the current billing period.
+Get the billing detail for this hardware for the current billing period.
 This does not include bandwidth usage.

 ### Parameters
 |Name | Type | Description |